raihanahnabilah/thread-pool-quicksort/README.md

 # ThreadPool

-Mid-term project for YSC4231.
+Mid-term project for YSC4231 at Yale-NUS College, Singapore.

-Implementation of a simple thread pool and its applications.
-See the full description [here](https://ilyasergey.net/YSC4231/week-07-midterm-project.html).
+## Author:

+Raihanah Nabilah Fatinah

+## Description:

+The report for this project can be found under "Report.pdf" file, and the implementations can be found under `src` -> `main` -> `scala` file.